lijie-jiang/vxworks7-layer-for-boost/docs/TestResults.md

 This table indicates the results we have obtained with a Intel BSP **itl_generic** using the GNU compiler with C++03 and 64bit support selected.
 Other configurations are selectable, but have not been verified by Wind River.

-The number of test failures are indicated in the chart below, they are classified as follows:
+The number of test failures are indicated in the chart below.
+Failures are classified as follows:

 * UNABLE_TO_LAUNCH - shell reports 'rtp exec: unable to launch process'
 * WRONGSEG         - shell reports 'wrong number of segments'
+* FATAL            - shell reports 'Fatal error'
 * INVALIDARG       - test RTP reports 'invalid argument'
 * SETUPERR         - test RTP reports 'Test setup error'
 * NOTIMP           - test RTP reports function 'not implemented'
+* STDEXC           - test RTP reports '* std::exception *'
 * SIGABRT          - shell reports RTP 'has been deleted due to signal 6'
 * SIGSEGV          - shell reports RTP 'has been deleted due to signal 11'
-* STDEXC           - shell reports RTP 'has had a failure and has been deleted'
+* EXCGEN           - shell reports RTP 'has had a failure and has been deleted'
-* TIMEOUT          - test RTP fails to exit within timeout (90s)
+* TIMEOUT          - test RTP fails to exit within timeout (100s)
 * STDFAIL          - test RTP exits normally, reporting test errors with nonzero exit status
 * LINK             - Failure to link the test executible
 * COMPILE          - Failure to compile the test executible